Deadwood

 © Antonia Feldman

-PETER COZZENS is the author or editor of eighteen acclaimed books on the American Civil War and the Indian Wars of the American West, and a member of the Advisory Council of the Lincoln Prize.
-In 2002 he was awarded the American Foreign Service Association's highest honor, the William R. Rivkin Award, given annually to one Foreign Service officer for exemplary moral courage, integrity, and creative dissent.
+PETER COZZENS is the author or editor of eighteen acclaimed books on the American Civil War and the American Indian Wars.
+In 2002 he was awarded the American Foreign Service Association’s highest honor, the William R. Rivkin Award, given annually to one foreign service officer for exemplary moral courage, integrity, and creative dissent.
 He lives in Kensington, Maryland.
 View titles by Peter Cozzens

 About